luigi311/Blog/content/Pinephone.md

 # Web Browsing

 Web browsing is slow, and the phone can struggle especially with heavy websites.
-Performance is also affected by the browser used, with Firefox being the slowest and GNOME Web being the fastest.
-Benchmarking results with [speedometer 3.0](https://browserbench.org/Speedometer3.0/).
-Based on the table below, you should use either Epiphany or Angelfish for web browsing.
+Performance is also affected by the browser used.
+Based on benchmarking results with [speedometer 3.0](https://browserbench.org/Speedometer3.0/) you should use either Epiphany or Angelfish for web browsing.

 | Browser | Score | Toolkit |
 |---------|-------|---------|